-The Philosophy Family Tree is a collectively edited “genealogy” of philosophers that maps the dissertation advisor – advisee relationship (the “parent” is the dissertation advisor).
+The Philosophy Family Tree [see update for new link] is a collectively edited “genealogy” of philosophers that maps the dissertation advisor – advisee relationship (the “parent” is the dissertation advisor).
 It was started about a decade ago by Josh Dever, and has grown quite a bit since then.
 It’s a fun and useful resource, and would be even better if you took a moment to enter in your information, or that of your advisor or advisees—or, as some have done, arranged for a member of their department’s administrative staff to collect and enter the data.
 See the “about” page for instructions.
 (Thanks to Michael Smith for reminding me of this site.)

 I found some lineages going back to the early 1300s.
 Are there ones that go further?

 UPDATE (2/21/21): The original site appears to be no longer, but there is a philosophy family tree site here.

 (art: photo of light sculpture Forms in Nature by Hilden & Diaz)